 After an initial 'WOW' morning, children had worked out that we would be learning all about Anglo Saxons!
 We had a great introduction to our new topic using clues to help us guess as to what we might be learning about.
 From writing our own rune symbols to playing games, looking at old artefacts and putting together pieces of the Bayeux Tapestry we were able to discover that our new topic is: Anglo Saxons!
 We even listened to clips using ‘Old English’ language.
 That was very strange!!
 All these activities during our wow day meant that Year 4 discovered for themselves our new topic.

 We will be looking at the chronological order of the history of the Anglo Saxons, where the Saxons came from, look at how they lived and how they constructed their villages.
 We will also learn about the Anglo Saxons religious beliefs, research the history of Sutton Hoo and understand what a hill fort was and how they were constructed.

-Thank you to so many of you who have provided support to your child by reading with them at home.
-We will continue to look at the children’s reading journals during our Guided Reading sessions and give rewards/prizes to the children who have managed to read with an adult at least three times outside of school within the week.
-We will continue to set reading comprehension homework fortnightly, which should be completed so that your child can go through the comprehension with the teacher.
+Thank you to so many of you who provide support to your child by reading with them at home.
+We will continue to look at the children’s reading journals during our Guided Reading sessions and give reward stickers to the children who have managed to read at least three times outside of school within the week, either with an adult or independently.
+When reading independently, children need to write a few sentences in their reading diary to show their understanding of what they have read.

 To view the English Objectives that we will cover this year, please click on the link below: